 You should make your complaint within 6 months after the event you wish to complain about has happened.

-You can share your experience of any NHS service on Patient Opinion.
+You can share your experience of any NHS service on Care Opinion.

-Care Opinion is another independent site - currently being piloted in Fife, and Ayrshire and Arran - where you can share your stories of adult social care.
+Care Opinion is an independent site – currently being piloted in Fife, and Ayrshire and Arran – where you can share your stories of adult social care.